- 22 Jul 2009

 Reputation and Competition: Evidence from the Credit Rating Industry

-Executive Summary — Credit ratings are a key aspect of the financial system.
+Overview — Credit ratings are a key aspect of the financial system.
 The quality of these ratings is certainly sustained in part by the reputational concerns of rating agencies, whose paying customers have no inherent interest in the quality of ratings.
 Competition in this industry has been increasing, and there have been calls for yet more competition.
 Whether competition will reduce quality or improve it is not yet clear.
 HBS professor Bo Becker and Washington University in St. Louis professor Todd Milbourn test these conflicting predictions in the ratings industry.
 Their evidence is more or less consistent with a reduction in credit rating quality as Fitch increased its market presence.
 Their empirical findings suggest that the system will work better when competition is not too severe.
 These results have potential policy implications.
 Key concepts include:

 - Competition is associated with "friendlier" ratings.